+Covered Entities.
 The regulations apply to persons and organizations "operating under or required to operate under a license, registration, charter, certificate, permit, accreditation or similar authorization under" New York's Banking Law, Insurance Law, or Financial Services Law, with several exemptions.
-Smaller entities will be exempted from most of the regulations' specific requirements but will still have to establish a cybersecurity program, undertake regular risk assessments, use encryption, and report to NYDFS annually and in the event they suffer a breach meeting certain characteristics[3].
+Smaller entities will be exempted from most of the regulations' specific requirements but will still have to establish a cybersecurity program, undertake regular risk assessments, use encryption, and report to NYDFS annually and in the event they suffer a breach meeting certain characteristics.3 to "conduct a periodic Risk Assessment of the Covered Entity's Information Systems

-Substantive requirements
+Substantive Requirements.
 "Covered entities" are required: